Celebrating our Outstanding Alumni

-In 2016, Charlotte was appointed a Member of the Order of Canada by the Governor General of Canada for her contribution to children’s music and education in English, French and Spanish.
-Presentation in Ottawa, August, 2017.
+In 2016, Charlotte was appointed a Member of the Order of Canada by the Governor-General of Canada for her contribution to children’s music and education in English, French, and Spanish.
+The presentation was held in Ottawa, August 2017.

 Born and raised in Vancouver, she graduated from the University of BC with a Bachelor of Secondary Education in 1969, majoring in Zoology and French.
 She took further studies at Laval University, Quebec, and taught French, Music and Choral at New Westminster Secondary School for 10 years.
 She is a classically trained singer.

 Her life-long interest in music became a focus while studying at UBC.
 She sang with local folk groups, including performing an intro set for Pete Seeger at the Queen Elizabeth Theatre in the early 1980’s.
 Singing and writing songs for her own children, she developed music programs in Richmond.
 This led to local performances and workshops which mushroomed into requests for conferences, educational and family concerts around Vancouver, throughout BC, across Canada and internationally.

 Charlotte is the President of her company, Hug Bug Music.
 In 1985, she proceeded with the independent production and release of her debut album, “10 Carrot Diamond”, which won the Canadian Juno Award (1986).Charlotte presently has fourteen recordings, a string of awards, including five Parents’ Choice Awards and three American Library Association Awards, two nationally televised videos and two Award-winning Music / Resource Books.

 The BC Music Educators Association presented Charlotte with a “Special Distinguished Service Award” in 2019.